ngcm/PythonTool-Mod/README.md

 You will see all those scripts in your pycraft folder as Script Items in the game, equip your favourite and right-click it to get it running!

 ![Castle](http://www.southampton.ac.uk/~apd1g15/pycraft/media/castle_cropped.png)

+Shift+right click will run the equiped Script Item without stopping any previous running scripts.

 ## Installation guide